Writing-with-Digital-Technologies-f15/responses/README.md

 ![Click "Comment" to publish it.](/images/Selection_068.png) (Fig. 4.
 Click "Comment" to publish it.)

-You can also provide overall feedback, guiding comments, etc. using the comment box below the file.
+You can also provide overall feedback, guiding comments, etc. using the comment box below the file (as seen in Fig. 3).